ddoa/jira-workshop/README.md

 2. Docker comes with Kitematic.
 Start the Kitematic app, it will create a docker-machine with the name 'default'.
 From now on you can create and run docker images.
 3. Minimize the Kitematic app and let it run as a background process.
 4. Only for Linux/Mac: Open a terminal/cmd-window and run the command ```docker-machine env```.
 Check to see if the docker-machine has a valid name (DOCKER_MACHINE_NAME) and ip-address (DOCKER_HOST).
 Now run eval $(docker-machine env).
-5. Make sure you don't have any processes running that can occupy the port 8080 (or use a custom port in the following command).
+5. Make sure you don't have any processes running that can occupy the port 8080 (or use a custom port after the colon in the following command).
 Open a terminal/cmd-window and :

   ```docker run --detach --publish 8080:8080 cptactionhank/atlassian-jira:6.3.10```.